Mobile Information Device Profile: LCDUI acronym

 The acronym LCDUI was actually an in-house joke within the JCP Expert Group.
 Though undefined in the MIDP specifications, it denotes Limited Capability Device User Interface.
 (The joke was that no one else really knew what it stood for).
 Later, the book Programming Wireless Devices with the Java 2 Platform, Micro Edition gave this as the definition.

 Other common pseudo-definitions have appeared.
 "Liquid Crystal Display User Interface" would reflect the fact that mobile phones normally use LCDs; however, the API is not specifically tailored to this particular display technology.
 It is also said that "LCD UI" stands for "lowest common denominator" due to the fact the specific UI has the simplest possible design.

-javax.microedition.rms

 The Record Management System provides a form of persistent storage for Java ME; a database for the mobile device.

-javax.microedition.midlet

 Contains the base classes for Java ME applications, and allows applications to be notified of changes to their state.